Baby Food - from Milk to Solids

 Until the baby eats enough to replace one meal you feed your baby by bottle or breast with the meal.
 You start with 1 or 2 spoons and the baby will increase the volume each day.

 Normally in Germany you start with one (blended) vegetable like carrot or parsnip and you gradually add other vegetables, potatoes, rice, meat.

 It can be advisable to introduce new foods individually and with intervals of several days.
 This way you can observe if you baby can digest the new food and your baby can get used to it.

 If you have succeeded with one meal you can slowly start replacing the other meals (e.g. blended fruits in the afternoon, oatmeal, mash from any kind of cereal in the evenings, mornings…)

 Some babies are gourmets.
 It is normal to try with a new flavor several times until a baby likes it.
 But please do not force your child.
 When the baby is full it will not open the mouth any more and it turns away.

 If you try to give solid food and it does not work at all, it is no fault to stop and try some days later again.
 Perhaps your baby needs more time.
 Every baby is different!

 Baby food can be bought ready made in jars in every supermarket / drugstore.
 You will also find a wide selection of cereals (to be cooked with water/milk) in the baby aisle.

-Some babies simply do not like blended food/mash or want to eat what you eat – they will most likely start with soft solids.
+Some babies simply do not like blended food/mash or want to eat what you eat – they will most likely start with soft solids - this is called weaning.

 There is so much more on this topic and every nation has a different approach.